Watchdog faults Comey over Clinton probe, but says no bias - Journal du Cameroun

 Within months of becoming president, Trump fired Comey in May 2017.

-Since then he has sought to tarnish Comey’s reputation, in the expectation Comey could be a witness against him in the obstruction of justice probe by the Russia case Special Counsel Robert Mueller.
+Since then he has sought to tarnish Comey’s reputation, in the expectation Comey could be a witness against him in the obstruction of justice probe by Russia election meddling special counsel Robert Mueller.

 Trump says the Russia probe is driven by investigators from the Justice Department and FBI who harbor deep biases against him.

-His lawyer Rudy Giuliani has made clear that this will be part of his defense if Trump is confronted by any effort to impeach him arising from the Mueller investigation.
+His lawyer Rudy Giuliani has made clear that attacking the integrity of Comey and Justice will be part of his defense if Trump is confronted by any effort to impeach him arising from the Mueller investigation.

 – Lingering bias suspicions –